rakoivun/passikuva/README.md

 A web application for creating passport photos that meet official requirements.
 This tool helps users adjust and crop their photos to exact specifications required for passports, visas, and other official documents.

+## High level process
+- Take a photo (more on it below)
+- Use this tool to ensure that it's of correct size & person is at right position
+- Upload the tool to Finnish police db

 ## Features

 - **Precise Guidance**: Visual guides showing exact positioning requirements for head size and position